Discrete versions of the transport equation and the Shepp-Olkin conjecture: Geodesics for continuous random variables

-Section \ref{sec:geodesics} aims to motivate results in the case where all random variables have support on a finite set, so the required differentiation formulas are automatic.
-For this reason, we do not discuss the question of verification of the technical conditions of Remark \ref{rem:tech}.
+Section~\ref{sec:geodesics} aims to motivate results in the case where all random variables have support on a finite set, so the required differentiation formulas are automatic.
+For this reason, we do not discuss the question of verification of the technical conditions of Remark~\ref{rem:tech}.

-In some sense, an extreme example for which we can apply Theorem~\ref{th:EntroContinuous} is the following: \begin{example} Consider the translation of probability density $f_0$, where $f_t(x) := f_0(x-vt)$ for some constant velocity $v>0$.
+In some sense, an extreme example for which we can apply Theorem~\ref{th:EntroContinuous} is the following:

+\begin{example} Consider the translation of probability density $f_0$, where $f_t(x) := f_0(x-vt)$ for some constant velocity $v>0$.
 It is then easy to see that $g_t(x) = v f_t(x)$ and $h_t(x) = v^2 f_t(x)$.
-Theorem~\ref{th:EntroContinuous} then confirms shift invariance makes the entropy $H(t)$ of $f_t$ constant. \end{example}
+Theorem~\ref{th:EntroContinuous} then confirms shift invariance and makes the entropy $H(t)$ of $f_t$ constant. \end{example}